vitaly-t/excellent/README.md

 });
 ```

-and get out of your way, let you use DOM directly.
+And to get out of your way, let you use DOM directly.

 <img align="left" width="260" height="40" src="./.github/images/awesome.png" alt="awesome">